Phoenix Bicycle Accident Lawyer

 Often, these accidents are the product of careless, negligent drivers or someone else with a duty to the road.
 The costs that the cyclist bears are the responsibility of those who caused the accident and injuries.
 In most cases, it will be the negligent party’s insurance provider that is responsible for paying for these losses.

-Whatever the situation, your strongest chance at getting the outcome that you deserve is by working with a skilled Phoenix bicycle accident lawyer like Marc Bleaman of the Bleaman Law Firm.
+Whatever the situation, your strongest chance at getting the outcome that you deserve is by working with a skilled Phoenix bicycle accident lawyer like Marc Bleaman of Bleaman Law Firm, PC.
 If you’ve been hurt in a bicycle accident, we’re ready to represent you and fight for everything that you deserve.
-Contact us today.
+We can protect your legal rights, focus on your accident recovery, handle your accident negotiations, and maximize your recovery and help you move forward.

 Testimonials